Judy-45/LSE-DS105-Data-Dwelling-Detectives/index.md

 ![Scape median radar graph](https://github.com/Judy-45/LSE-DS105-Data-Dwelling-Detectives/blob/main/figures/scape%20median%20radar%20diagram.png)
 However, a potential drawback is the score of 3 for "transportation," indicating room for improvement in available transportation options near the complex.
 The median score, similar to the average, shows an increase in the 'diversity of surrounding shops,' suggesting a higher variety of nearby shops, which is advantageous for residents.

-To summarize, Scape Apartments offer convenient access to pharmacies, reasonable safety measures, satisfactory nearby shops, and food options.
+In summary, Scape Apartments offer convenient access to pharmacies, reasonable safety measures, satisfactory nearby shops, and food options.
 However, transportation options may need improvement.
 ### **Boxplot patterns analysis**
 #### **IQ Apartments**
 #### **Unite students apartments**